-Pie Pumpkins are pumpkins that are good for making pumpkin pies from.
+Pie pumpkins are pumpkins that are good for making pumpkin pies from.

-They will have dry (i.e. starchy, not watery), sweet flesh with good, pronounced flavour and sweetness.
+These pumpkins will have dry (i.e. starchy, not watery), sweet flesh with good, pronounced flavour and sweetness.
 At the beginning of the harvest season, they may perhaps be too dry even for pie, but if left longer, some of the starch will convert to water and sugar, making them better for pies.

 Sometimes referred to as “Sweet Pumpkins.”